 Ian’s most recent book tells the little-known story of the ‘Small Ships Section’ and the Australians who, in the final months of 1942, changed the course of WWII.
 The Rag Tag Fleet was published by Hachette in June 2017.

-Ian’s next book will explore the fascinating story of Eddie Leonski and Melbourne’s ‘brownout murders’ of 1942.
-Based on extensive archival and documentary research, his sixth book is an insightful investigation into one of Australia’s most intriguing serial killers and will be published by Hachette in mid-2018.
+Ian’s next book, Murder at Dusk: How US soldier and psychopath Eddie Leonski terrorised wartime Melbourne, will explore the fascinating story of Melbourne’s 1942 ‘brownout murders’.
+Based on extensive archival and documentary research, his sixth book is an insightful investigation into one of Australia’s most intriguing serial killers and will be published by Hachette in June 2018.